In-Class#

 multiple conditions unmet

-Problem 3.13: Risk of heart attack#
+Problem 3.13: Risk of Heart Attack#

 Write a piece of code that determines the risk of a person having a heart attack based on the following decision tree: